-Item No. Service descriptor Max fee (ex GST) FW120A Individual worker contact \$217.70 per hour FFW Individual worker contact Activity and support required by the worker which will facilitate an upgrade in the worker's certified functional capacity FW130A Consultation with medical and treatment providers \$217.70 per hour FFW Consultation with medical and treatment providers Communication with medical and treatment providers to facilitate an increase in certified functional capacity.
-FW150 Group based or individual intervention programs Reasonable cost FFW Group based intervention programs Non-clinical programs that may assist and facilitate an increase in the worker's: functional capacity; psychological preparedness for work; motivational levels; overcoming non-vocational barriers.
+ltem No. Service descriptor Max fee (ex GST) FW120A Individual worker contact \$234.90 per hour FFW Individual worker contact Activity and support required by the worker which will facilitate an upgrade in the worker's certified functional capacity FW130A Consultation with medical and treatment providers \$234.90 per hour FFW Consultation with medical and treatment providers Communication with medical and treatment providers to facilitate an increase in certified functional capacity.
+FW150 Group based or individual intervention programs \$234.90 per hour FFW Group based intervention programs Non-clinical programs that may assist and facilitate an increase in the worker's: functional capacity; psychological preparedness for work; motivational levels; overcoming non-vocational barriers.

-Item No. Service descriptor Max fee (ex GST) Clinical treatment programs are not included.
-FW160A Arranging and monitoring work placements, work simulation or work hardening \$217.70 per hour FFW Arranging and monitoring work placements, work simulation or work hardening Work placement/simulation/hardening involve placing the worker with a host organisation or in a simulated work environment for a defined period.
-This service should: - provide workplace-based opportunities for the worker to develop marketable skills provide an opportunity to test the worker's physical and psychological capacity for work or specific work duties - provide an opportunity for work specific rehabilitation - include arrangement and monitoring of progress with the host employer.
+Item No. Service descriptor Max fee (ex GST Clinical treatment programs are not included.
+FW160A Arranging and monitoring work placements \$234.90 per hour FFW Arranging and monitoring work placements, work simulation or work hardening Work placement/simulation/hardening involve placing the worker with a host organisation or in a simulated work environment for a defined period.
+This service should: - provide workplace-based opportunities for the worker to develop marketable skills - provide an opportunity to test the worker's physical and psychological capacity for work or specific work duties - provide an opportunity for work specific rehabilitation - include arrangement and monitoring of progress with the host employer.
 Note: When employment is offered through a work placement, this code can be used for activity supporting further durable upgrades in return to work.
-FW170 Training Reasonable cost FFW Training training and materials to improve the worker's employability prospects, specifically: • employment-related training courses • employment-related books and equipment literacy, language or numeracy assistance where places in other eligible government funded programs are unavailable - short term, low cost (less than \$500) training certificates and courses directly related to suitable employment options.
-Pre-apprenticeship training or pre-tertiary training is not permitted under this item number.
-Note: Providers are required to seek approval from the claims manager for training courses that exceed \$500.00.
-FW180A Travel \$184.80 per hour FFW Travel for FW130A, FW160A Required for arranging work trials FW160A, and medical and treatment provider consultation FW130A.
-FW190A Coordinating fitness upgrade pathway services \$217.70 per hour FFW Coordination fitness upgrade pathway services This service includes: - sourcing and arranging training materials to improve the worker's employability prospects - sourcing and arranging group based or individual intervention programs communicating with the claims manager to discuss strategies to resolve barriers to upgrade functional capacity.
+FW180A Travel \$199.40 per hour FFW Travel for FW130A, FW160A Required for arranging work trials FW160A, and medical and treatment provider consultation FW130A.
+FW190A Coordinating fitness upgrade pathway services \$234.90 per hour FFW Coordination fitness upgrade pathway services This service includes: - sourcing and arranging training materials to improve the worker's employability prospects - sourcing and arranging group based or individual intervention programs - communicating with the claims manager to discuss strategies to resolve barriers to upgrade functional capacity.